OFFLlNE/SenefrontendTask/README.md

 1. User can access the correct answers when inspecting the code
 2. Using propTypes, because ran into some issues when tried to apply TypeScript mid-coding
-3. Responsiveness wraps text instead of inputs
+3. Responsiveness wraps text instead of inputs (Not as in mocks)
 4. Animation when switching options is not there
-5. Randomizing questions

 ### Outline